Bobe-Wang/ENNOID-Dual-Gate-Driver/README.md

 # ENNOID - Dual Gate Driver

-The "Dual Gate Driver" is a sub-component of the **EVPE project** and can be directly connected to this control board:
+The "Dual Gate Driver" is a sub-component of the **Electric Vehicle Global Equipment - EVGE project** and can be directly connected to this control board:

 https://github.com/paltatech/VESC-controller